nagashree-angadi/webex-contact-center-provider-sample-code/mTLSAuthentication.md

     }

     private void validateClientCertificate(X509Certificate clientCert) {
-        // Implement validation logic for the CCAI certificate
+        // Implement validation logic for the Webex CCAI certificate
         // This can include checking the subject, issuer, and expiration date }
 }